This post may contain affiliate links. Please read our privacy policy.

 - While the vegetable mixture is simmering, remove the skin from the chicken and discard.
 Take the meat off the bones, keeping the chunks a generous 1 to 2 inches, and then add the chicken back into the pot with the vegetables.

 - Drop the dumpling dough on top by the heaping tablespoonful.
 Cover the pan tightly and simmer over medium heat for about 15 minutes without peeking.
-Serve immediately, either from the hot pan, or transfer the mixture to a shallow serving bowl, trying to keep the dumplings on top.
+Serve immediately.

 Notes